Protestantism: Justification by faith alone

-The belief that believers are justified, or pardoned for sin, solely through faith in Christ rather than a combination of faith and good works.
+Justification by faith alone is the belief that believers are justified, or pardoned for sin, solely through faith in Christ rather than a combination of faith and good works.
 For Protestants, good works are a necessary consequence rather than cause of justification.
 However, while justification is by faith alone, there is the position that faith is not nuda fides.
 John Calvin explained that "it is therefore faith alone which justifies, and yet the faith which justifies is not alone: just as it is the heat alone of the sun which warms the earth, and yet in the sun it is not alone."
 At the time of the justification of an individual, the Lutheran Churches teach that the process of sanctification commences, which is defined as "the Holy Spirit’s work which follows justification through faith and consists of renewing the believer and bringing forth in him works of renewal."
 These good works done by Christians are rewarded by God.
 Lutheran and Reformed Christians differ from Methodists in their view of the possibility of entire sanctification, with Methodists affirming it as a second work of grace.